cilogon/access-identity/faq.md

 1. Can I configure my web application to require authentication using the [ACCESS IdP](/about-access-idp)?
    - By default, when you [register your web application](/register-app), ACCESS users will be able to log in using any identity provider supported by CILogon that is linked to their ACCESS ID, and the resulting id_token will contain the user's ACCESS ID (i.e., "sub": "username@access-ci.org").
 This is the recommended configuration, because it allows users to log in without needing an ACCESS-specific username and password.
-   - However, if you want to require authentication using the ACCESS IdP (e.g., to require ACCESS multi-factor authentication), please contact [help@cilogon.org](mailto:help@cilogon.org) for assistance.
+   - However, if you want to require authentication using the ACCESS IdP (e.g., to require ACCESS multi-factor authentication), please contact [help@cilogon.org](mailto:help@cilogon.org) to request this configuration to be applied to your client.
 Include your registered client_id in your request.